-…A round-up of recent news important to the brain tumor community
+…A round-up of recent brain tumor research news

 New Revelations on Relationship Between Low- and High-grade Gliomas

 A comprehensive genomic analysis of low-grade gliomas (grade II and III astrocytomas, oligodendrogliomas, and mixed gliomas) of The Cancer Genome Atlas brain tumor studies found that low-grade gliomas can be sorted into three categories based on their distinct molecular makeups, including one that had the characteristics of the high-grade glioma, glioblastoma multiforme (GBM).

 This important revelation about the relationship between low- and high-grade gliomas was presented this week at the American Association for Cancer Research (AACR) 2014 Annual Meeting.

 The study’s lead author, Dr. Roel Verhakk, PhD, of MD Anderson Cancer Center, explained the implication for patients in a news release: “The immediate clinical implication is that a group of patients with tumors previously categorized as lower grade,” and treated accordingly, “should actually be treated as glioblastoma patients and receive [the same] standard of care.”

 This finding is critical, as GBM patients typically have poor outcomes.
 Thus, the knowledge that some low-grade gliomas also have these aggressive characteristics reinforces the need to find more and better solutions for patients.
 National Brain Tumor Society remains acutely focused on advancing research to find better treatments for glioblastoma multiforme through multiple integrated initiatives, particularly our Defeat GBM Research Collaborative.